WVU-CS230-2023-01-Group07/EnrollmentCenterInventory/README.md

 - Audit the system to change the quantities and storage locations for items, then generate a report of the changes made
 - Gnerate a report of the items based on attributes

+# Use on Phone:
+- Use Safari or a search engine that allows page zoom
+- Adjust page zoom to 50%
+- Turn Phone Sideways to view all UI elements

 # To Implement This System:
 ## Local Hosting:
 1. Create a firebase database